theQRL/theqrl.org/content/blog/2022/qrl-post-mortem/index.md

 It is worth pointing out that further delay in identification of the exploit or an earlier attempt to move significant funds by the attacker could have lead to a far worse outcome.
 We are most grateful to JohnTitor for his thoughtful report to the core team.

-To better prepare for future eventualities the team has extended our devops processes to include realtime monitoring of unusual network behaviour (penned the 'blockwatcher' internally).
-Funds were lost in this episode (approximately 65 dollars worth of quanta).
-As a project we firmly believe in responsible disclosure of software vulnerabilities, and have and will continue to collaborate with security professionals adhering to established white-hat responsible disclosure principles through [security@theqrl.org](mailto:security@theqrl.org) [[PGP/GPG]](https://github.com/theQRL/security/).
+To better prepare for future eventualities, the team has extended our devops process to include realtime monitoring of unusual network behaviour (penned the ‘blockwatcher’ internally).
+Funds were lost in this episode (approximately 65 USD worth of quanta).
+As a team, we firmly believe in responsible disclosure of software vulnerabilities and will continue to collaborate with security professionals, while adhering to responsible, established white-hat disclosure principles.
+The proper email address to submit security vulnerabilities is [security@theqrl.org](mailto:security@theqrl.org) [[PGP/GPG]](https://github.com/theQRL/security/).

 ## Timeline